mennosmit-dev/Econometric_Modelling/README.md

 # Econometric Coding
-This class includes several codings from study but only a very small subset.
+This class includes several codings from Econemtric coding projects but only a very small subset.